olov-andersson/rl_obstacle_avoidance/README.md

 The environment can also be conveniently visualized with Rviz on the /gym_deepca topic if ROS (Robot Operating System, www.ros.org) is installed.

+See the code for reasonable default parameters.
 There are also special scenarios (c.f. paper), but the default is just randomly moving obstacles in 2D.
-For more details see code, which is pretty self-explanatory.
-Don't hesitate to contact me if you have any questions.
+The code is pretty self-explanatory, but don't hesitate to contact me if you have any questions.